Move cars off the lot faster than you can drive them

-Simple: dedication to professionalism and quality customer service is the best way.
+It’s simple… dedication to professionalism and quality customer service is the best way.
 Salespeople who demonstrate a genuine desire to deliver positive buyer experiences will conquer and overcome preconceived notions.
 In this post, we’ve put together a list of behaviors that fall into the sleazy car salesman “persona” and provided solutions for professionals, like you, to use.

-Don’t be that guy: the blunders of a sleazy car salesman
+The blunders of a sleazy car salesman

 Customers often expect to be pressured into buying.
 Their guards are up, and they are on the alert for salespeople who want to close the deal as soon as possible.
 Although many people know what they want before arriving at a dealership (most of the buying process happens online today), it’s possible they’ll need time to consider options.